Your cart

 Details

-• Edge support: robust, with reinforced perimeter coils supporting sitting and sleeping along the edge
+• Edge support: reinforced perimeter coils for stable sitting

-• Warranty: 10-year non-prorated warranty as stated on product information
+• Warranty: 10-year non-prorated warranty listed for this model

 Review Score